 Section 3.1 Services not covered by the plan (exclusions)

 This section tells you what services are "excluded".
-Excluded means that the plan doesn't cover these services

 The chart below describes some services and items that aren't covered by the plan under any conditions or are covered by the plan only under specific conditions.